“So give us clean hands and give us pure hearts

 Next question…what are idols?
 Are they physical images made of wood, metal, or clay that represent deities?
 They can be.
 They can also be activities, ideas, institutions, people, places, desires, dreams, feelings, belief systems’ or anything else that sits in a higher place of influence in your soul (mind, heart, and will) than God.

 Anything that motivates, inspires, comforts, consoles, or influences us more than God himself can be an idol.
 For example, if the Holy Spirit or the Word of God tells us to do something and we choose to do something else – whatever reason we chose that “something else” – is an idol.
-That means an idol can even be fear, which is a type of unclean spirit, or even a sense of obligation to another person.
+That means an idol can even be fear or even a sense of obligation to another person.
 How do we know it’s an idol?
 We know it’s an idol when it causes us to disobey God.

 I heard a pastor preach one time about a couple who came to visit America from India, where many deities are worshipped openly.
 Their comment about America?
 They were surprised and appalled at all our idol worship.
 Everywhere they went they saw incredible wealth, time, and resources being dedicated to the idols of sports (immense stadiums where people go to worship their favorite sports teams), materialism (vast and opulent shopping malls where people go to worship their favorite designers and brands), and televisions/movie theaters (where people go to worship celebrities or their gods of entertainment).
 Meanwhile, there are still homeless people standing on the streets and whole neighborhoods stuck in the grips of poverty.